btantlinger/magento2-vagrant/README.md

 # Vagrant for Magento2

-## Update

-**Magento 2 codebase now lives in folder.
-You must run an additional command to install Magento 2!**

 Vagrant Setup for Magento 2 install.
 All prerequisites setup and running.

-Installs all requisites for Magento 2.
-Utilizes Ubuntu 14.04.
+Installs all requisites for Magento 2.1.x  Utilizes Ubuntu 14.04.

-You can reference the Magento2 installation guide [here.](http://devdocs.magento.com/guides/v1.0/install-gde/bk-install-guide.html)
+You can reference the Magento2 installation guide [here.](http://devdocs.magento.com/guides/v2.1/install-gde/bk-install-guide.html)

 ## Prerequisites
 ### Virtualbox